Maxguojiaqi/Assignment2/README.md

 		User could click on the Portfolio item to open up a submenu to view type of projects.

 Website leverage bootstrap built-in responsive design and some bootstrap pre-built components.
-As a result, webpage will rearrange content when width is 768px and when width is 992px.
+As a result, webpage will rearrange content when width is 768px ,992px or 1200px.

 Visit github IO page: https://maxguojiaqi.github.io/Assignment2/index.html to view the details.